 William Thomas Rabbits left the partnership in 1887, likely due to ill health, and Charles Rabbits became sole proprietor.

 Charles Rabbits registered the business as a private limited liability company in 1891.
+Rabbits & Sons ranked as one of the largest shoe manufacturers in London, rivalled only by Pocock Brothers in scale.

 Charles Rabbits died in 1901, with a gross estate valued at £321,179.